nbgjk/ve1/site/content/products/_index.md

 image: /img/products-jumbotron.jpg
 heading: What we offer
 description: >-
-  Aquaflow Investment provide sewage treatment plants for removal of excessive fluoride, arsenic, iron and nitrates from water.
+  Aqua provide sewage treatment plants for removal of excessive fluoride, arsenic, iron and nitrates from water.
 These along with disinfection systems have been adapted to rural needs.
 intro:
   blurbs:
     - image: /img/prod1.jpg